The driver's position in the front left and the commander's cupola can be seen in this overhead view. (Picture from TM 9-2320-224-10.)

 The observer's hatch was provided with a periscope mount, and the location of a dome light can be seen on the roof in the center of the entryway.

-This interior of the commander's cupola is illustrated in this image.
-The dark control box on the roof was for the vehicle's intercom system.
+This interior of the commander's cupola is further illustrated in this image.

 This vehicle sports some modifications related to testing it underwent as a robotic fighting vehicle, but it allows us to see the M26 cupola fitted to the M114A1.
 The smoke grenade launchers on the hull and the cameras located on the front hull and the machine gun mount would not be expected on a service vehicle.
 The modifications were performed by Charles S. Spalding and personnel from the Army Armor and Engineer Board.